Frequently Asked Questions

 Who are the team mentors?

 Volunteer mentors guide student learning, sitting with teams as they learn and code together.
 They get excited about their successes and are invested in a student’s development.
-Many have a technical background as professional coders, while others are students from area universities like UT Dallas.
-Bold Idea conducts a thorough background check, training and coaching for all mentors that we thoughtfully pair with student teams.
+Many have a technical background as professional coders while others are students from area universities, like UT Dallas.
+Bold Idea conducts a thorough background check as well as training and coaching sessions for all mentors that we thoughtfully pair with student teams.

 From our experience, students learn best on a team with supportive mentors.
 They are encouraged to help their team members as they learn together and share equal participation in team projects.
 As a result, students are better able to problem solve, collaborate and communicate in a small group environment.

 Significant progress is rarely made in computer science by one person working alone.
 Typically, computing projects involve large teams of professionals working together to design, code, test, debug, describe and maintain software over time.
 New programming methodologies such as pair programming emphasize the importance of working together.

 Have another question?